-- Step 14 Click Next in the next informational screen. - Step 15 Enter the path for the NAS share that you set up.
+- Step 9 Enter the username and password of the database user that you created.
+The Content Server uses these user credentials to connect to the database.
+Click Next. - Step 10 Enter the path for the NAS share that you set up.
 The path is in this format: \\server\share.
-Ensure that you enter the NAS server computer name, not the IP address of the NAS. - Step 16 Click Next in the next informational screen. - Step 17 In the IIS Anonymous User Account screen, enter the username and password of the domain account that you created.
-The TCS uses these credentials to access the share on the NAS.
-An example of a username: MYDOMAIN\TCS_NAS_USER. - Step 18 Click Next in the next informational screen. - Step 19 In the Content Server System Configuration screen, you can change the System name and default Non-Live and Live system aliases for this Content Server.
-The defaults that are suggested by the wizard are based on the current settings of the standalone TCS.
-For factory new Content Servers, it is the serial number for the non-live H.323ID and the serial number with ".live" appended (serial number.live) for the live H.323 ID.
-You can change the system name and aliases for this Content Server from the Server Overview page after you successfully set up the cluster. - Step 20 In the Content Server Checks screen, confirm that the Content Server is backed up and that antivirus software is stopped (if it is installed).
-If the TCS is not backed up and antivirus software is not stopped, cancel the wizard and complete those actions.
-Then run the wizard again.
-Your system will not have changed if you click Cancel. - Step 21 The Cluster: Test Result screen displays information about your intended setup.
+Make sure that you enter the NAS server computer name, not the IP address of the NAS.
+Click Next. - Step 11 In the IIS Anonymous User Account screen, enter the username and password of the domain account that you created, MYDOMAIN\TCS\NAS\USER.
+The Content Server uses these credentials to access the share on the NAS.
+Click Next. - Step 12 In the Content Server System Configuration screen, you can change the System name and default Non-Live and Live system aliases for the Content Server.
+The defaults suggested by the wizard are based on the current settings of the standalone Content Server.
+For factory new Content Servers, it is the serial number for the non-live H.323ID and the serial number with ".live" appended (serial number.live) for the live H.323 ID. - Step 13 In the Content Server Checks screen, confirm that the Content Server is backed up and that antivirus software is stopped (if it is installed). - Step 14 The Cluster: Test Result screen displays information about your intended setup.
 If all tests are successful, click Configure to configure the cluster.